Parikshit-njit/website-history/README.md

       <li><b>Image Alt attribute: </b></li>
       </ol>
       <ol>
       <li><b>Sidebar text:</b> The sidebar text will contain subparts of every chapter.
-For Page1, chapter 1 will have index which as follows:<br>
+For Page 5, chapter 5 will have index which as follows:<br>
       <ul>
             <li></li>
       </ul>